Most frequent questions and answers

 The listener looking for a more neutral and precise reproduction will prefer the Nitro 2 version.
 Subjectively, this one has a flatter frequency response in its entire passband.
 It has slightly better and refined timbre than the Nitro 1, especially notable in the mid-range portion; thanks to the use of 6N pure copper wire.
 Its lower moving coil equipment mass ensures quicker transients.

-There are many possible combinations of screw settings.
-Here are some personal observations were done on our reference system with a nude magnesium cartridge (w/o wood inserts) equipped with the standard motor.
-Take these as a grain of salt as your findings will most probably be different as ours, each equipment, ears, and perception are different.
+There are many possible combinations of tuning screw settings.
+Here are some personal observations that we’ve done on our reference system with a nude magnesium cartridge (w/o wood inserts) equipped with the standard DL-103 motor.
+We’ve used the magnesium nude shell because it is the most transparent and neutral on sound.
+Do not take these observations for granted as your findings may differ from ours, each equipment, each ears, and personal perception are different.
+A micro tweak here may have a considerable influence at your loudspeaker’s output.

-- No screw engaged: Gives a lift on the first 5 octave bandwidth, provides a better tonal balance than without any torque while using nude cedar inserts, more weight, less treble grain, reduces 5-6kHz presence, provides a lot of room information but slightly at the limit, good stereo panning, excellent decay, brought slightly romanticism in violins and some color in the saxophone, mids are organic, nice textures, 1kHz is centered and pronounced (perceived level +1.5dB), reduces warmth, intimacy, and roundness, reduces low-mid, thinner sound.
+- No screw engaged: Gives a lift on the first 5 octave bandwidth compared to while using cedar inserts withou any torque, provides a better tonal balance, more weight but not optimal, less treble grain, reduces 5-6kHz presence, provides a lot of room information but slightly at the limit, good stereo panning, excellent decay, brought slightly romanticism in violins and some color in the saxophone, mids are organic, nice textures, 1kHz is centered and pronounced (perceived level +1.5dB), reduces warmth, intimacy, and roundness, reduces low-mid, thinner sound/less meat.

 - Two Rear screws (slightly in contact): loss of weight, treble 8kHz and up emphasized like a shelf but it sounded more positive while listening to classical music, adds a bit of warmth compared to no tension, less emphasis at 800-1kHz than without tension (perceived level -0.5dB), less audible fatigue, noticed a bid more low-mid, “expander” effect on many listened music, slight headphone 3D effect, previous 1kHz centered problem is less perceptible, less “prat”, emphasized treble but silkier on jazz, less pinpoint on violins but its image has grown which is interesting